- What is my parcel identification number (PIN)?

 - You may pay your bill on-line with a direct debit from a bank account you specify.
 Visit our website, www.dekalbcounty.org.
 You may access the Same Day Pay link by clicking on "Pay My Property Tax".
 Choose the box that says "Same Day Pay."
 There is a $3.00 convenience fee for using this option, which is neither charged nor collected by the DeKalb County Treasurer's Office.

 - You may pay your bill at most banks throughout DeKalb County, on or before the due date.
 Banks cannot accept any payments after the due date.
 Take your entire bill to the bank.
 Please be sure to write your parcel number on your check to insure proper credit.
 Your cancelled check will be your receipt.

 - You may pay your bill by mail.
 Include the proper installment stub(s) and write your parcel number on your check to insure proper credit.
 Your cancelled check will be your receipt.
 Your payment must be postmarked on or before the due date.
 It is strongly recommended that you take your payment inside the post office and have them hand cancel it at their counter.
 We accept personal or business checks until Sept.
-25, 2015.
-After that date, you must pay with cash, certified check, money order or your Discover Card, MasterCard, Visa or American Express in our office.
+30, 2016.
+After that date, you must pay with cash, certified check or money order.
+You may pay with your Discover Card, MasterCard, Visa or American Express up until Friday, October 21, 2016.

 - You may pay your bill at the DeKalb County Treasurer's Office.
 Our hours are 8:30 a.m. - 4:30 p.m., Monday through Friday, except for holidays.
 We are located at 110 E. Sycamore Street in Sycamore, Illinois, on the fourth floor of the DeKalb County Administration Building.
 Personal and business checks will be accepted until September 30, 2016.